 from Indigenous knowledge and the shackles of wilderness

-So why did I eat the songbird you ask?
-Because I simply wanted to remind myself of being close to ‘land inhabited by wild animals’.
+So why did I eat the songbird?
+Simply because I wanted to remind myself of being close to ‘land inhabited by wild animals’.

 Mmmm.
 I still remember that road casualty muntjac stew you cooked as a young National Trust surveyor.
 A bit concerned having seen it at the roadside 3 days earlier, but we all survived….and it was very tender!!